Date: Sunday, 28 September 2025, 10th Annual Day.

 History

-It originated from a meeting of civil society movement, held in Sofia, Bulgaria on 28 September 2002, which first named 28 September as International Right to Know Day.
+It originated from a meeting of the civil society movement held in Sofia, Bulgaria, on 28 September 2002, which was first named 28 September International Right to Know Day.

 On 17 November 2015, in response to the appeal by African civil society groups seeking greater information transparency, the UN Educational, Scientific and Cultural Organization (UNESCO) officially declared 28 September of each year as International Day for Universal Access to Information (UNESCO 38 C/70).

-So far, more than 130 countries in the world have issued access to information laws.
+So far, more than 130 countries have issued access to information laws.

 Annual theme in recent years: